Brendan Donovan Player Props: Cardinals vs. Giants

 Giants Pitching Rankings

-- The pitching staff for the Giants has a collective 9.3 K/9, the ninth-best in MLB.
+- The Giants pitching staff is 12th in the league with a collective 9.2 strikeouts per nine innings.

-- The Giants have the 20th-ranked team ERA among all league pitching staffs (4.47).
+- The Giants have the 18th-ranked team ERA across all MLB pitching staffs (4.45).

-- Giants pitchers combine to surrender 29 total home runs at a rate of 1.3 per game (to rank 21st in baseball).
+- Giants pitchers combine to allow 30 total home runs at a clip of 1.3 per game (to rank 20th in baseball).

-- Brebbia will start for the Giants, his first of the season.
+- DeSclafani (1-1) takes the mound for the Giants in his fifth start of the season.
+He has a 2.63 ERA in 24 2/3 innings pitched, with 21 strikeouts.

-- The 32-year-old right-hander has 10 appearances out of the bullpen this season.
+- In his last appearance on Saturday against the New York Mets, the right-hander threw five innings, allowing four earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.